Mirzipan/Homm3_BG_Database/docs/artifacts/armor_of_wonder.md

 ___
 <p style="text-align: center;" markdown>:instant: Draw 1 card and gain +1 :attack:.<br><br>— OR —<br><br>:instant: Draw 1 card and gain +1 :defense:.</p>
 ___
 <p style="text-align: center;" markdown>*A gang of Rogues is sifting through the possessions of some dead warriors.
-Scaring off the scavengers, you notice the Rogues had overlooked a dirty, but servicable, breastplate.*</p>
+Scaring off the scavengers, you notice the Rogues had overlooked a dirty, but serviceable, breastplate.*</p>

 ## Comes With